What is daptomycin?

 What other drugs will affect daptomycin?

-Tell your doctor about all your current medicines and any you start or stop using, especially a "statin" cholesterol medicine such as:
+Tell your doctor about all your other medicines, especially a "statin" cholesterol medicine such as:

 atorvastatin (Lipitor, Caduet);